Dena Standley | March 06, 2023

 In addition, a consumer with an outstanding debt can force a lawsuit out of court if the contractual agreement has an arbitration clause.
 Use SoloSuit’s Motion to Compel Arbitration to force a debt collection lawsuit out of court.
 But first, respond to the suit with an Answer to prevent the collection agency from receiving a default judgment against you.

-If the agreement does not have an arbitration clause, you can also try sending a Debt Lawsuit Settlement Letter requesting the creditor to settle out of court.
+If the agreement does not have an arbitration clause, you can also try settling the debt with the help of SoloSettle, a tech-based approach to debt settlement.
+Our software helps consumers, like you, to negotiate a debt settlement with debt collectors and creditors.
 They may accept your offer because they do not want to go through the entire legal process if they realize you know your rights and can fight in court.

 SoloSuit makes it easy to fight debt collectors.